Astrashh/TerraConfigurationNotes/pages/Distributors.md

-- Distributors determine which columns in the world
+- Distributors determine which columns in the world [[Locators]] should operate in.
+- Distributors operate in 2D, for each set of 2D coordinates, a locator will determine